RemitaNet/remita-magento-2.x/README.md

 ---
 ### Summary

-With Remita Magento2 Payment Plugin, the store admin can easily add all desired payment methods to the Magento webshop.
-Please refer to https://www.remita.net for an overview of all features and services.
+The Remita Magento2 Payment Plugin allows store admins to integrate various payment methods into their Magento webshop easily.
+For a comprehensive overview of features and services, please visit [Remita's official website](https://www.remita.net).

 ![](payment-image.png)